Vizzuality/layers-storytelling/README.md

             position: 'top', // position of the image, top. before the text, bottom: after the text
             title: 'legend', // Title in the image caption
-            author: 'Mongabay', // Author in the image caption
+            author: 'Mongabay', // Author in the image caption },
-            whiteLegend: true // Set to true if the image is dark for better visibility },
           { src: 'chapter1_legend.png', position: 'bottom'}],
         description: // Main text of the chapter